 The offline learning time in a whole group rotation should focus on those activities that benefit from human interaction and social learning.

 - Guided practice

 Online Learning Activities

-By contrast, online work should be used to provide students with the agency to choose how they engage with information or complete a task using a range of online tools.
+By contrast, online work should be used to provide students with agency.
+That means they choose how they engage with information or complete a task using a range of online tools.